MicrosoftDocs/azure-devops-docs/docs/pipelines/includes/information-run-include.md

 ms.date: 02/04/2022
 ---

 An informational run tells you Azure DevOps failed to retrieve a YAML pipeline's source code.
-This retrieval can happen in response to external triggers, e.g., a pushed commit, or in response to internal, system triggers, e.g., while evaluating whether to start a scheduled run or not.
+Source code retrieval happens in response to external events, for example, a pushed commit.
+It also happens in response to internal triggers, for example, to check if there are code changes and start a scheduled run or not.
+Thus, the existence of such a run doesn't always mean Azure DevOps was going to run the pipeline.

 An informational run looks like in the following screenshot.